brevis-network/security-contracts/src/governance/README.md

 The system operates on a **simple trust model**:

 1. **Voters**: Trusted council members who can create and vote on proposals
-2. **Proposal Forwarders**: Audited, immutable; type-safe interfaces + decoded events; eliminate manual encoding
-3. **Proposal Forwarders**: Optional convenience layer; doesn’t change required quorum
+2. **Proposal Forwarders**: Audited, immutable; type-safe interfaces + decoded events; eliminate manual encoding; optional convenience layer that doesn’t change required quorum

-#### Core Trust Assumption

-**Voters with sufficient power (meeting current quorum threshold) can do whatever they want.** This includes:
+**Core Trust Assumption**: _Voters with sufficient power (meeting current quorum threshold) can do whatever they want._ This includes:

 - Modifying governance parameters (quorum threshold, active period) while other proposals are pending
 - Changing voter powers or adding/removing voters during active proposal periods
 - Any other governance action at any time

-**Race Conditions by Design**: Configuration changes during pending proposals are intentional, not bugs.
-If voters can execute a proposal to change parameters, they already have enough power to execute any other proposal under either the old or new parameters.

 ### Security Principles